New Hampshire's 2nd congressional district: History

 Until 1847, New Hampshire's representatives were elected at large, from the entire state, and not from districts.
 Districts began being used in the 1846 elections.
 Until the 1878 elections, New Hampshire elected its members of the United States House of Representatives in March of the odd-numbered years.
 That would be too late for the beginning of the March 4 term, but the first session of the House typically didn't start until December; so, a March election wasn't a problem.
-The district currently includes Dartmouth College, and all of its representatives since 1995 (Bass, Hodes, and Kuster) have been Dartmouth alumni.

 Historically, the second district has had strong Republican leanings, having voted Republican 71 times and Democrat only 15.
 The district has leaned Democratic in congressional races since 2006, and in presidential races since 2000.

+Composition

+As of the 2021 redistricting cycle, the 2nd district contains 161 municipalities.